Sightseeing Spots

 Tsukagoshi Inari Shrine

-The date of its foundation is unknown, but it is said to have been built in the Meiō era between 1492 and 1501, as well as in 1684.
-It is said that when a Buddhist priest named Genkai visited Fushimi Inari, he built a sutra mound with 10,000 Lotus Sutras buried inside.
-In the precincts, you can also find a shrine dedicated to Shingoro Takahashi and his wife Ise who developed the warabi (bracken) textile industry of the area.
-Furthermore, there is a heart-shaped stone that is known to grant visitors success in their pursuit of love.
+The date of its establishment is unknown, but it is said to have been built either in the Meiō period (1492-1501) or in the first year of Jokyo (1684).
+It is said that when a Buddhist priest named Genkai visited the Fushimi Inari, he built a sutra mound with 10,000 Lotus Sutras buried inside.
+In the precincts, you can also find a shrine dedicated to Shingoro Takahashi and his wife Ise, who developed Warabi's textile industry, and a heart-shaped stone known to grant visitors success in their pursuit of love.

-SKIP City Visual Plaza
+SKIP City Sai-no-kuni Visual Plaza

-SKIP City Visual Plaza
+SKIP City Sai-no-kuni Visual Plaza

 Saiko Dōman Green Park